jimbateson7/jamesbateson.co.uk/src/pages/what-am-i-up-to.md

 ### Reading

-With a litte bit more free time, I'm trying to get into the habbit of putting some time aside to read regularly.
+With a little bit more free time, I'm trying to get into the habit of putting some time aside to read regularly.
 So these books are currently on my side-table/list.
 They are a mixture of wellbeing, self-help and tech books.

 *   [The Accessibility Cookbook](https://accessibility-cookbook.com/) — Manuel Matuzović
 *   [Accessibility for Everyone](https://abookapart.com/products/accessibility-for-everyone.html) — Laura Kalbag